The Eli and Edythe L. Broad Dean

-Professor Gupta has consulted for the Big 4 public accounting firms, the U.S. Government (Bureau of Economic Affairs; Internal Revenue Service), international consulting firms (Charles River Associates; Equity Methods), and Fortune 500 companies (Motorola; Sempra Energy).
-He serves on the University of Notre Dame Accounting Advisory Board, the MSU-CIBER Advisory Board, and has served on the AACSB Accreditation Review Teams for various business schools.Professor Gupta received his Ph.D. from Michigan State University, a Masters of Accountancy from Bowling Green State University, a Bachelor of Laws from Calcutta University in India and a Bachelor of Commerce from University of Mumbai.
-He holds non-practicing certifications as a CPA and member of the Institute of Company Secretaries of India.
+He has consulted for the Big Four public accounting firms, the U.S. government (Bureau of Economic Affairs and Internal Revenue Service), international consulting firms (Charles River Associates and Equity Methods), and Fortune 500 companies (Motorola and Sempra Energy).
+He serves on the University of Notre Dame Accounting Advisory Board and the MSU-CIBER Advisory Board.
+He has also served various business schools as part of their AACSB Accreditation Review Teams.
+Gupta received his Ph.D. from Michigan State University, a master of accountancy from Bowling Green State University, a bachelor of laws from Calcutta University in India, and a bachelor of commerce from the University of Mumbai.
+He holds non-practicing certifications as a CPA and a member of the Institute of Company Secretaries of India.

 Corporate and individual taxpayer policy issues; State and local taxation; Financial reporting of taxation; Political economy effects of taxation.

 - Sanjay Gupta, Lillian Mills, Erin Towery (2014).
 “The Effect of Mandatory Financial Statement Disclosures of Tax Uncertainty on Tax Reporting and Collections: The Case of FIN 48 and Multistate Tax Avoidance,” The Journal of the American Taxation Association.36(2), Fall, pp. 203-229.
 Winner of 2015 Journal of American Taxation Association Outstanding Paper Award.